Updated April 18, 2023

 - Data Connection: This is a latter connection established for a specific purpose of transferring data.

 Along with Two Types of Connections, FTP works in Two different modes, Active and Passive FTP.
-These modes depend on the, who initiates the Data Connection, Client or Server.
+These modes depend on, who initiates the Data Connection, Client or Server.

 Moving further, we will learn how to install the FTP Server Software Application on a Computer machine with a Linux Operating System.
 Here, we will use “VSFTPD”, which is an FTP server for Unix-like systems, it is Licensed under GNU General Public License and supports IPv6 and SSL.
 It also supports FTPS, which is the extended community of FTP with security.
 VSFTPD stands for “Very Secure File Transfer Protocol Daemon” VSFTPD is a default FTP Server for Unix Based Operating Systems like Linux Ubuntu, Fedora, CentOS, and RHEL distributions.